Run commands easily with kwt part 2: defining menus, actions, and params with YAML

 How to develop menus?

-To write new menus.
+To create new menus:

 - Copy an existing menu to a new file under